MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-productivity-automation.md

    |-----------------|-----------------------------|
    | Record title | Specify the title of the record that you want to clone. <br> This is a mandatory field. |

-### Example : Create a child case using clone current record
+### Example: Create a child case using clone current record

 Perform the following steps to create a macro that creates a clone of the existing case and makes it the parent case.
 The original case is set as a child case:
  1. Add the **Clone current record** action that clones the original case, and then sets the cloned case as the parent.
 The original case is set as the child case.
 Set the **Record title** attribute to Child case of `${anchor.ticketnumber}`.
  1. Add the **Autofill form fields** that populates the child case with the attributes specified.
-The ticketnumber will be set when the record is saved.
+The ticket number is set when the record is saved.
 The following are the attributes:
     - **Entity logical name**: `incident`
     - **Attribute Name**: parentcaseid
     - **Attribute Value**: `[{"id": "${anchor.incidentid}","name":"${anchor.title}","entitytype":"incident"}]`
     - **Attribute Name**: ticketnumber
     - **Attribute Value**:
-1. Add the **Save the record** action to generate and set the ticketnumber for the child case.</li></ol>|
+1. Add the **Save the record** action to generate and set the ticket number for the child case.</li></ol>|

 #### Clone input record

 This action clones an existing record.
-The action only copies the fields and does not save the record.
+The action only copies the fields and doesn't save the record.
 The action contains the following fields.

    | Field | Description |
    |-----------------|-----------------------------|